Eating herring in the Netherlands: all you need to know about the ‘Hollandse Nieuwe’

 The Wednesday after carnival is officially called Ash Wednesday and has traditionally been a Catholic event where Christians get an ash cross on their forehead — as a sign of penance and a moment of contemplation.

-After getting their ash crosses, Dutch locals usually go home and eat some herring.
-This is what gave birth to the tradition of eating herring on Ash Wednesday and also during Lent.
+After getting their ash crosses, Dutch locals usually tuck into some herring at home.
+Thus began the tradition of eating herring on Ash Wednesday and also during Lent.

 How to eat herring in the Netherlands

-For tourists coming to the Netherlands, especially for the first time, eating herring is something that must be done the right way in order to avoid judgmental looks from Dutch locals.
+For tourists coming to the Netherlands, especially for the first time, eating herring is something that must be done the right way to avoid judgmental looks from Dutch locals.

 READ MORE | The complete guide to eating herring in the Netherlands (without traumatising yourself!)